SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Design

 \subsection{Directory State and Transition}

-\paragraph{State definition.} In {\sys}, each directory is in one of the two states: \emph{normal state}, indicating that all returned updates to the directory have been applied to its inode, or \emph{scattered state}, indicating that there are not-yet-applied updates in change-logs.
-Directory states are tracked by the in-network stale set, and metadata operations can query or modify directory states.
+\paragraph{State definition.} In {\sys}, a directory is in one of two states: \emph{normal state}, indicating that all returned updates to the directory have been applied to its inode, or \emph{scattered state}, indicating that there are not-yet-applied updates in one or more change-logs.
+The on-switch dirty set tracks directory states, and metadata operations can query or update it.

-\paragraph{State transition.} \autoref{fig:design-state-transition} shows the transitions of directory states.
-A directory is created in \emph{normal state}.
-In \emph{normal state}, directory reads can directly access the inode.
-When {\sys} performs an asynchronous update to the directory, the directory is turned into \emph{scattered state}, with delayed updates scattered on other servers.
-When {\sys} reads a directory in \emph{scattered state}, it aggregates related delayed updates from all servers and applies them to the directories' inodes, turning it into \emph{normal state}.
+\paragraph{State transition.} \autoref{fig:design-state-transition} shows the transitions between directory states.
+A directory is created in normal state, where its inode is up-to-date.
+When {\sys} makes an asynchronous update, the directory transitions to scattered state, indicating that there is one or more delayed updates not yet applied to the inode.
+When {\sys} reads a directory in scattered state, it aggregates and applies the delayed updates from other servers, returning the directory to normal state.

-\paragraph{Transition granularity.} Since the switch identifies directories by \emph{fingerprint}s, the granularity of state transition is \emph{fingerprint group}, i.e., all directories with the same \emph{fingerprint}.
-Thus, a metadata aggregation will aggregate all directories in the target \emph{fingerprint group}.
-This does not complicate aggreagation as {\sys} partitions directories with the same \emph{fingerprint} to the same server.
+\paragraph{Transition granularity.} As mentioned in \autoref{sec:metadata schema}, the switch identifies a directory by its fingerprint.
+Therefore, the granularity of state transition is fingerprint group, i.e., all directories with a specific fingerprint.
+A \emph{metadata aggregation} aggregates all directories in the target fingerprint group.
+Since {\sys} places all directories in the same fingerprint group to the same server, this does not complicate aggregation.